 “The only solution is not to have kids, the times we’re living in are completely screwed-up.
 We keep coming back to the same situation.”

 Despentes is eerily prescient in her portrayal of the beginnings of the collapse of society as we know it.
 The socio-economic grievances of the gilets jaunes (yellow vests) protest movement are now being highlighted to the extreme as France faces a unique economic, political and social dilemma in the face of Covid and terrorist attacks.
 The crisis could be an opportunity to redraw society as we know it, but will this happen?
 Politicians fiddling as Rome burns is more likely.

 The Vernon Subutex trilogy is not for the faint-hearted.
 Despentes has worked as a prostitute, a housemaid, a freelance rock journalist and porno film critic.
 She is observant and visceral and tells it as it is, using dark humour for dark times.
-Her language packs a beautifully weighted punch right where it hurts.
-Superbly translated by Frank Wynne, the slang and cultural references are caught to perfection.
+Her vivid, resonant language delivers a beautifully weighted punch right where it hurts.

 Vernon Sullivan was the pen name used by Boris Vian for his novel J’irai cracher sur vos tombes (I Spit on Your Graves) in which he denounces the racism to which black Americans are subjected in their daily life.
 Subutex is the trade name for buprenorphine: an opioid used to treat smack addiction, acute pain, and chronic pain.
 Go figure . . .

 Vernon Subutex 3 by Virginie Despentes translated from the French by Frank Wynne | Maclehose Press, an imprint of Quercus | June 2020 £12.99 336pp | ISBN: 978-0857059826